jquery/learn.jquery.com/page/javascript-101/types.md

 jQuery offers a few basic utility methods for determining the type of a specific value.
 Type checking is covered further in the [Testing Type](/testing-type/) section, but here are some examples:

 ```
-// Checking the type of an arbitrary value
+// Checking the type of an arbitrary value.

 var myValue = [ 1, 2, 3 ];

 // Using JavaScript's typeof operator to test for primitive types:
 typeof myValue === "string"; // false
 typeof myValue === "number"; // false
 typeof myValue === "undefined"; // false
 typeof myValue === "boolean"; // false

-// Using strict equality operator to check for null
+// Using strict equality operator to check for null:
 myValue === null; // false

-// Using jQuery's methods to check for non-primitive types
+// Using jQuery's methods to check for non-primitive types:
 jQuery.isFunction( myValue ); // false
 jQuery.isPlainObject( myValue ); // false
 jQuery.isArray( myValue ); // true